Overwatch League signs six more teams from China to Washington D.C.

-The Overwatch League is adding six new esports teams from around the world, bringing the roster to 20 teams altogether from all over the world.
+The Overwatch League is adding six new esports teams from around the world, bringing the roster to 20 squads altogether from all over the world.
 The new teams are based in Chengdu, Hangzhou, Paris, Toronto, Vancouver, and Washington, D.C.

-They will all compete in the 2019 Overwatch League season.
-Last month, franchises representing Atlanta and Guangzhou joined the Overwatch League.
-A total of nine of the teams are from outside the U.S., which is one of the goals of the global city-based esports league.

 The growth of the league says a lot about esports.
 The owners of the first teams paid an estimated $20 million each for the franchise rights for their Overwatch teams.
 Activision Blizzard was reportedly asking the latest owners to pitch in $100 million.
 I have no idea what the franchises actually sold for.